toopieare/fall_detection/README.md

 # Fall Detection Device

 https://github.com/toopieare/fall_detection

 A smart wearable fall detection system developed as part of CS5272 Project, using accelerometer data to detect falls and send alerts through multiple notification methods.

+**Sound-Based Fall Detection:**

+An alternative implementation using audio data to detect falls has been added.
+See the [Sound-Based Fall Detection README](sound-based/README.md). for more details.

 ## Problem Statement

 Falls represent a critical health risk for elderly individuals, often leading to severe injuries, reduced quality of life, and increased healthcare costs.
 While there are fall detection solutions for the elderly currently available in the market, the extent of adoption of these solutions is limited.

 Some examples of existing gerontech solutions include wall-mounted fall detectors and motion sensor floor mats.
 Alternative wearable devices with fall detection capabilities that don't require physical installation, such as smartwatches, are often too expensive for the elderly.
 Additionally, their reliance on battery power requires regular charging, which may be difficult for elderly users to remember.